rdx644/rdx644/README.md

 - **Automated Food Donation Network**
   Hackathon project connecting donors and NGOs with automation and coordination features.
 (Skills: system design, backend logic, team collaboration)

-> Tip: Pin these repositories on your profile so visitors can find them quickly.

----

 💡 Strengths & approach
 - Strong **problem-solving** and debugging skills — comfortable with both hardware and software issues.